 Request for Proposals - Community Partnership Fund - Literacy

-The Community Partnership Fund (CPF) is a competitive grant program for non-profits serving residents of Nashville-Davidson County.
-CPF is a vehicle for delivering services to the community not provided by Metro Nashville Government, as well as services that enhance existing Metro programs.
+This year, the Community Partnership Fund (CPF) grant program is available for the period of March 1, 2020 through December 30, 2020.
+The goals remain and the hope is to continue to fund non-profits that are serving residents of Nashville-Davidson County.
+This funding is a vehicle for delivering services to the community not provided by Metro Nashville Government, as well as services that enhance existing Metro programs.

 Non-profits may apply for up to $50,000.
-In the event that an insufficient number of competitive proposals are received to exhaust the $200,000 budget for Literacy, then the evaluation committee has discretion to award more than $50,000 per non-profit.
+In the event that an insufficient number of competitive proposals are received to exhaust the $200,000 budget, then the evaluation committee has discretion to award more than $50,000 per non-profit.
 Similarly, the evaluation committee can partially fund proposals.
 In both scenarios, the coordinating Metro department will work with non-profits to revise the proposed scope of work accordingly.

 Goals and Outcomes

-The evaluation panel will make grant award recommendations in April for inclusion in the Mayor’s FY2020 budget.
+The evaluation panel will make grant award recommendations by the end of August.
 Applicants will receive notification of the panel’s recommendations at that time.
-Metro Council will consider the recommended CPF grant awards during the budget process in May and June.
-Agencies selected to receive CPF awards will complete a contract with NPL in July 2019.
+Agencies selected to receive CARES Act awards will complete a contract with NPL in September 2020.

 Questions and Grant Submission

 For all inquiries, or to submit a proposal, please e-mail Kate Collingwood at email@example.com.
 All applications must be received via e-mail by 5:00 PM CST, August 14, 2020.